2024 APPLICATION PERIOD IS CLOSED

 First Methodist has been blessed with some faithful members who have graciously established endowment funds that support scholarships for university students.
 Scholarships will be awarded at the discretion of the First Methodist Scholarship Committee using the criteria established for each scholarship as listed below.
 Priority consideration will be given to applicants who demonstrate active church involvement.

-The First Methodist Scholarship Committee will consider all applications that are deemed complete, legible, and submitted by June 15, 2024.
+The First Methodist Scholarship Committee is considering applications that were complete, legible, and submitted by June 15, 2024.
 Scholarships are awarded during the summer for the upcoming school year.

 List of Available Scholarships: